TinyTapeout/tinytapeout_www/content/credits/_index.md

 * [Tim Ansell and Google](https://www.youtube.com/watch?v=EczW2IWdnOM) for supporting the open source silicon movement
 * [Zero to ASIC course](https://zerotoasiccourse.com/) community for all your support
 * [Electronic Cats](https://electroniccats.com/) for their support in the translation into Spanish
+* [Salik Abbasi](https://www.instagram.com/salikabbasi/) for the intro animation on the videos